Frequently Asked Questions¶

 I do not have an NVIDIA GPU on my system.
 Which version should I install ?

 You should use the CPU version.
-Installation Procedure for CPU only Mode
+Install (CPU-only)

 I have an entry-level GPU, but my circuits are usually small with fewer qubits and gate operations.
 Which version should I install ?

 You should use the CPU version.
-Installation Procedure for CPU only Mode
+Install (CPU-only)

 I have an entry-level GPU with 4GB of memory.
 My circuits are complex.
 Which engine should I use?